 The good news is that if you receive a surcharge, it doesn’t last forever.
 Surcharges can only affect your rates for a limited number of years.
 The number of years varies according to state law.
 Or, if the state doesn’t dictate the time period, it’s decided by the internal guidelines of the individual car insurance company.

-The amount of a surcharge may stay the same or be reduced over time.
+The surcharge amount may stay the same or be reduced over time.

 Car insurance companies’ surcharges shouldn’t be excessive.
-To give consumers some protection against unreasonable surcharges, auto insurers must file their surcharge schedules with the state’s insurance regulator and have them approved.
+To protect consumers against unreasonable surcharges, auto insurers must file their surcharge schedules with the state’s insurance regulator for approval.

-In some states, your surcharge schedule must accompany your policy; however, in many states to get a copy you have to request a copy from your car insurance company.
+In some states, your surcharge schedule must accompany your policy; however, in many states, you must request a copy from your insurance company.

 — Penny Gusner contributed to this story.